DwiyashantaEidelS/Grocify/README.md

 # Grocify
-Grocify is a landing page designed using Tailwind CSS, focusing on responsive design and a modern look.
+Grocify is a landing page designed using basic Tailwind CSS.

 ---
 You can access the landing page directly at [Grocify](https://dwiyahantaeidels.github.io/Grocify/).